time-series-foundation-models/lag-llama/README.md

 <b>Updates</b>:

+* **5-Apr-2024**: Added a [section](https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?authuser=1#scrollTo=Mj9LXMpJ01d7&line=6&uniqifier=1) in Colab Demo 1 on the importance of tuning the context length for zero-shot forecasting.
+Added a best practices section in the README.
-* **5-Apr-2024**: We have updated our requirements file with new versions of certain packages.
+* **4-Apr-2024**: We have updated our requirements file with new versions of certain packages.
 Please update/recreate your environments if you have previously used the code locally.
 * **7-Mar-2024**: We have released a preliminary [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) for finetuning, while we prepare a detailed tutorial.
 Please note this is preliminary and cannot be used for benchmarking.
 A detailed demo with instructions for benchmarking is coming soon along with the tutorial.
-* **17-Feb-2024**: We have released a new updated [Colab Demo 1](https://colab.research.google.com/drive/1XxrLW9VGPlZDw3efTvUi0hQimgJOwQG6?usp=sharing) for zero-shot forecasting that shows how one can load time series of different formats.
+* **17-Feb-2024**: We have released a new updated [Colab Demo 1](https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?usp=sharing) for zero-shot forecasting that shows how one can load time series of different formats.
 * **7-Feb-2024**: We released Lag-Llama, with open-source model checkpoints and a Colab Demo for zero-shot forecasting.

 ____

 Current Features:

-💫 <b>Zero-shot forecasting</b> on a dataset of <b>any frequency</b> for <b>any prediction length</b>, using <a href="https://colab.research.google.com/drive/1XxrLW9VGPlZDw3efTvUi0hQimgJOwQG6?usp=sharing" target="_blank">Colab Demo 1.</a><br/>
+💫 <b>Zero-shot forecasting</b> on a dataset of <b>any frequency</b> for <b>any prediction length</b>, using <a href="https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?usp=sharing" target="_blank">Colab Demo 1.</a><br/>

 💫 (Preliminary) <b>Finetuning</b> on a dataset using [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing).